H2020-StoRIES/HES-REC-RC__Info/README.md

 - This package is modular: scenario generation, simulation, optimization, and KPI evaluation.
 - MATLAB must be accessible via command line for simulation to run correctly.
-- The consistency between Simulink and optimization configuration modules are implemented using translation dictionaries in the `config/` folder.
+- The consistency between Simulink and optimization configuration modules are implemented using translation dictionaries in the `HES-REC-RC_config/` directory.
 - For more information, refer to the README files in each directory